awsdocs/amazon-ec2-user-guide-windows/doc_source/elastic-graphics-troubleshooting.md

 For more information about optimization, see the specific protocol\.

-## Resolving unhealthy status issues<a name="elastic-graphics-troubleshooting_unhealthy_status"></a>
+## Resolve unhealthy status issues<a name="elastic-graphics-troubleshooting_unhealthy_status"></a>

 If the Elastic Graphics accelerator is in an unhealthy state, use the following troubleshooting steps to resolve the issue\.

 ### Stop and start the instance<a name="elastic-graphics-start-and-stop"></a>

 If your Elastic Graphics accelerator is in an unhealthy state, stopping the instance and starting it again is the simplest option\.
-For more information, see [Stopping and starting your instances](Stop_Start.md#starting-stopping-instances)\.
+For more information, see [Stop and start your instances](Stop_Start.md#starting-stopping-instances)\.

 **Warning**
 When you stop an instance, the data on any instance store volumes is erased\.
 To keep data from instance store volumes, be sure to back it up to persistent storage\.